 With a network of more than 400 offices, we have local consultants across Australia and in more areas than any other provider.

 Job seekers are usually referred to a Disability Employment Services provider by Centrelink.

 Centrelink assesses job seekers to see if they are eligible for Disability Employment Services.

 If they are eligible, job seekers are then referred to the Disability Employment Services provider close to their home.

 Job seekers are also able to contact a Disability Employment Services provider directly.
 The provider will then work with Centrelink to make sure the job seeker is eligible to join their program.

 If a job seeker has a preferred Disability Employment Services provider they can also request Centrelink refer them to that provider.

 The Disability Employment Services provider then meet with the job seeker to assess and understand their individual circumstances and create a plan for the various support programs to help them find and keep a job.

-This program includes supporting employers who hire participants, who are looking to recruit new staff or who want to adjust their workplace for an employee with a disability.
+This program includes supporting employers, who are looking to recruit new staff or who want to adjust their workplace for an employee with disability.